Key takeaways

 - Food truck booking

 The website properly leverages a story-telling approach to its layout.
 While scrolling through the page, Disco Cheetah brings you a distilled version of the customer journey.
 You get to see highlights of the restaurant’s menu.
 Then, it showcases social media highlights and its store location and opening hours.
-Finally, you get to the order form and gift shop links.
+You get to the order form and gift shop links.

 Quay